 It has also played a part in India’s independence.
 Bal Gangadhar, the father of Indian unrest, used the Fort as a summer retreat.
 Mahatma Gandhi also had a historic meeting with Tilak after returning from South Africa.

 Sinhagad is a pride among the people of the southwest region of Pune.
 It carries a lot of legendary stories in its support of Maharashtra during the ancient battles, with the most significant being the Sinhagad battle of 1667, whereby the general of Shivaji, Tanaji Malusare, fought to recapture the fortress.

 The fortress is an abode of archaeological beauty, which includes a display of several adorable monoliths of the most efficient safe-keepers, such as Tanaji Malusare of the Shivaji Maharaj era.

-It is also among the few historical monuments globally blessed with ample sightseeing spots with key attraction spots, including the Pune Darwaza, Hanuman Temple, Chatrapati Rajaram, the Statue of Tanaji Kalyan Darwaza, and the Khadakwasa Dam.
+It is also among the few historical monuments globally blessed with ample sightseeing spots with key attractions, including the Pune Darwaza, Hanuman Temple, Chatrapati Rajaram, and the Statue of Tanaji Kalyan Darwaza, and the Khadakwasa Dam.

 ii.
 Trekking to the Fort.

 This is one of the most adventurous activities you should never miss out on.
 You can opt for a 16-kilometer day trek with the walker gaining 600m elevation.
 The route offers a great view of mountain chains and hilltops.